livingstonlarus/runic/README.md

 1. **Enterprise-Grade Development at Startup Speed**: The parallel multi-agent approach delivers the output quality and velocity of a large engineering team while maintaining the agility of a lean operation.

-2. **Specialized Expertise Without Specialized Headcount**: Each AI agent can focus deeply on its specific domain, providing specialized expertise across multiple technical areas simultaneously.
+2. **Specialized Expertise Without Specialized Headcount**: Each agent can focus deeply on its specific domain, providing specialized expertise across multiple technical areas simultaneously.

 3. **Seamless Integration Across Domains**: The shared memory bank and coordination mechanisms ensure that work across different tracks integrates smoothly, preventing the fragmentation that often occurs in parallel development.